a family on the beach

 Beach driving and access ramps are available at the following locations: Vilano, Porpoise Point, A Street, Ocean Trace, Dondanville Road, Matanzas Ave, Mary Street, and Crescent Beach at Cubbedge Road.

-From March 1 through September 30, there is a daily fee of $10.00 to drive on the beaches.
+From March 1 through September 30, there is a daily fee of $10.00 to drive on the beaches. ($5.00 for an ADA-Accessible pass and for Active Military with an ID.)
 Toll booths are open daily from 9:00 a.m. - 5:00 p.m. through the end of August and only on weekends in September.
-Go to St. Johns County for up to date information on beach driving and passes
+Go to St. Johns County for up-to-date information on beach driving and passes.

 • From May 1 through September 30 driving on the beach is allowed only from 8:00 a.m. to 7:30 p.m.